 sensitive 2D echocardiographic evaluation before the treatment, 4 and 12 weeks after completion of

 first-course chemotherapy.
 Longitudinal and segmental strains were measured.
 Serum levels of

 High-sensitive cardiac troponin I (hscTn-I) and N-terminal-pro-BNP (NT-proBNP) were also

 assessed before the initiation and 3 weeks after completion of first-course chemotherapy.

-Result: Fifteen patients (28.8%) revealed a decrease in LVEF (left ventricular ejection fraction)
+Results: Fifteen patients (28.8%) revealed a decrease in LVEF (Left Ventricular Ejection Fraction)

 throughout the evaluations, while just 5 patients met the criteria of cardiac toxicity (9.6%).
 AUC for